-There’s an option for software inventory in client settings where you can configure display names for manufacturer or product that help you standardize some discrepancies.
+There’s an option for software inventory in client settings where you can configure display names for manufacturers or products that help you standardize some discrepancies.

 Click on Administration / Client Settings / Software Inventory and Set Names to list the inventoried names.

-The problem is that it affects only software inventory which doesn’t included Add Remove Programs.
+The problem is that it affects only software inventory which doesn’t include Add Remove Programs.

 As an example, querying Visio gives this result :